• Skip to main content

 Shop on Nathan Road

 One of the more famous shopping streets in Hong Kong, it has recently been the scene of many protests.
-We had heard the train station had been closed over the weekend prior to our visit, but it was still locked up tightly and didn’t appear as if it would be opening anytime soon.
+We had heard the train station had been closed over the weekend before our visit, but it was still locked up tightly and didn’t appear to be opening anytime soon.

 Walk on Chiu Lung Street (or any of the “ladder” streets)